-When you reach for your wallet to pay for groceries, gas, dinner out, or any other everyday purchase, are you searching for cash, a debit card, or a credit card?
-Many people hesitate to charge this type of everyday spending to a credit card; they feel that it’s more responsible to pay by cash or debit, so they don’t risk not being able to pay the amount back later and possibly going into debt.
+When you reach for your wallet to pay for groceries, gas, dinner out or any other everyday purchase, are you searching for cash, a debit card or a credit card?
+Many people hesitate to charge this type of everyday spending to a credit card; they feel that it’s more responsible to pay by cash or debit, to avoid the risk of not being able to pay the amount back later and possibly going into debt.

 What are the advantages of credit over cash?

 The most obvious advantage of using a credit card is that you can earn cash back with every purchase you make.
 Of course, paying for necessities like groceries, gas and utilities is always a drag, but when you can put a little money back in your pocket, it eases the burden of these everyday expenses a bit.